Employee workload stress

 • You may want to engage each employee in creating their own list, which you can review and put together into a team list.

 • Taking the time to do this may create stress when everyone is already feeling workload pressure.
-Explain that your intention is to advocate for stress relief.
+Explain that your intention is to support stress relief.

-• Identify any shortfalls in terms of capacity, and bring the list to your leader to choose which of the tasks or deliverables are a priority and which ones can be delayed, given to another department, or dropped altogether.
+• Identify any shortfalls in capacity and bring the list to your leader to choose which of the tasks or deliverables are a priority and which ones can be delayed, given to another department, or dropped altogether.

 • Be open to questions about the amount of time assigned to each task and the capacity of each employee.

-• Rather than being defensive, if challenged, be prepared to back up your calculations.
+• Rather than being defensive, if challenged, be ready to back up your calculations.

 • Ask what your leader’s priorities are and which tasks they feel could be delayed, delegated outside of your team or dropped.

-• If relevant, ask if and when additional staff will be hired, or when ongoing demands will be reduced.
+• If relevant, ask if and when extra staff will be hired, or when ongoing demands will be reduced.

-• Once you have a realistic goal from your leader, bring your team together to discuss how you will achieve these goals and how your employees can reset their own work schedules to improve the quality and reduce the stress related to their own work success.
+• Once you have a realistic goal from your leader, bring your team together to discuss how you will achieve these goals.
+Talk about how your employees can reset their own work schedules to improve the quality and lower the stress related to their own work success.

 • Check back in with your team to reassess how these changes are impacting their workload stress and take necessary corrective action.